Understanding the Need for a New HR System

 Stakeholder engagement is an integral success factor for any system change initiative.
 Whether it’s HR staff, department heads, or C-suite executives, involving stakeholders early ensures a smoother transition and higher adoption rates.
 By gathering input from every level of the organization, potential resistance is mitigated, and a culture of cooperation is fostered.

 This involvement begins with creating key user groups representing different organizational departments and levels.
 Regular meetings and feedback sessions can help tailor the system features to the diverse needs of these groups, thus boosting acceptance and satisfaction with the new system rollout.
+An AI test creator can also be used to quickly generate surveys and polls that gather targeted feedback from stakeholders to later be analyzed and used during the sessions.

 Planning the Transition Process